opf/openproject/docs/release-notes/12-2-0/README.md

 #### Contributions
 A big thanks to community members for reporting bugs and helping us identifying and providing fixes.

+- Special thanks for City of Cologne and University of Duisburg-Essen for sponsoring the development of the Nextcloud integration.
-Special thanks for reporting and finding bugs go to

-kak tux, Karl Sebera, Christina Vechkanova, Ulrich Germann, Kiran Kafle, Alexander Seitz, Max Chen, PD Inc Support, Rince wind, Simon Rohart, Sander Kleijwegt, Sreekanth Gopalakris
+- Special thanks for reporting and finding bugs go to kak tux, Karl Sebera, Christina Vechkanova, Ulrich Germann, Kiran Kafle, Alexander Seitz, Max Chen, PD Inc Support, Rince wind, Simon Rohart, Sander Kleijwegt, Sreekanth Gopalakris.
+- A big thank you to every other dedicated user who has [reported bugs](../../development/report-a-bug) and supported the community by asking and answering questions in the [forum](https://community.openproject.org/projects/openproject/boards).
+- A big thank you to all the dedicated users who provided translations on [CrowdIn](https://crowdin.com/projects/opf).